Monday, January 25, 2016

 Pay-Off in Blood (Brett Halliday,1962)

 Fast and furious.
-Lots of stuff happens, and it happens in less than a couple of days.
-Shayne is super busy and relentless on his hunt.
-Even though he has a reputation as a ladies man, he ignores the advances of Miss Belle.
-Two goons "put him out cold" (see the facts below), but he returns the favour by kicking the shit out of them and their asshole debt collecting boss.
+A lot happens, and it happens in under a couple of days.
+Shayne is super busy and relentless in his pursuit.
+Even though he has a reputation as a ladies' man, he ignores the advances of Miss Belle.
+Two goons "put him out cold" (see the facts below), but he returns the favour by kicking the shit out of them and their asshole debt-collecting boss.
 Where does he get all this energy, I wondered.
 Maybe all those cognacs helped?

 Good stuff with some excellent plotting and a clever twist that I didn't see coming.
-Maybe a bit too old fashioned for the 60s, but that's the way I like them.
-My only little objection would be that it's a bit too fast.
+Maybe a bit too old-fashioned for the 60s, but that's the way I like them.
+My only objection is that it's slightly too fast.
 Apparently, Davis Dresser got tired of writing Shayne in '58 and handed the series to a publisher.
-I assume that he supervised the novels anyways and maybe imposed the word count limit on his ghostwriters?
+I assume that he supervised the novels anyway and maybe imposed the word count limit on his ghostwriters?
 It doesn't really matter, Pay-Off in Blood definitely pays off!

 4/5